 - Clean the brake disc.

-- Measure the thickness of the disc with a caliper.
-The minimum allowable disc thickness is 19 mm.
-If the thickness of the disc is less than acceptable, the disc must be replaced.
+- Measure using a caliper to measure the thickness of the disc.
+The minimum permissible disc thickness is 19 mm.
+If the disk thickness is less than acceptable, the disk must be replaced.

-When available At any risk, the disc can be removed and polished, but taking into account that its final thickness is not less than acceptable.
+If there are scratches, the disc can be removed and sanded, but ensure that its final thickness is no less than acceptable.

-It is recommended to replace the brake discs on both sides.
+It is recommended to replace brake discs on both sides.

 Removal

-Remove the bolt 1 of the holder 2 of the brake hose end.
+Unscrew bolt 1 securing holder 2 of the brake hose tip.

 Unscrew the connecting bolt 3, disconnect the tip 4 of the brake hose from the bracket and plug the hole in the brake hose.